kalidusachintha/bookstore/README.md

   3.Coupon code needs to be applied every time when user updated the card use (code_15).

-  4.This is open site not user logins are required.
+  4.This is a open site no user login is required.